Do all pickers need to wear a mask?

 Same as above.
 Additionally, kids are full of energy, and it’s only natural for them to get excited when they get to the farm.
 One adult hand per child will make it easier to keep our future generations safe.

 I’m a single parent with more than 2 children.
+Or a family with more than 5 people.
 What do you suggest?

 Why no sampling?